PhilippEil/BLDC_Inverter_GUI/README.md

 ### Usage

-1. **Start the GUI**
+1. **Start the GUI** \
    The entrypoint for the application is `main.py`
    ```bash
     python3 main.py
    ```
-2. **Select the right COM port**
+2. **Select the right COM port** \
     The COM port can be selected on the right in the settings tab.
     Select `Connect` to connect to the target.
-If your devise is not in the list, you can select `Reload` to refresh the list.
+If your device is not in the list, you can select `Reload` to refresh the list.

-3. **Select the sample rate of the signals**
+3. **Select the sample rate of the signals** \
    In the menu bar under `Signals` you can change the desired update rate of each signal.
-   Be carful not to set the update rate to fast for to many signals, otherwise you stress the system.
+   Be careful not to set the update rate too fast for too many signals, otherwise you will overload the system.